Credit Card Payment Processing_Web Ready Header

 Digital Wallet

 A Digital Wallet describes software or an app that stores information for multiple credit cards and allows you to make purchases.
-Examples include Google Wallet, Apple Pay, and Paypal.
+Examples include Google Pay, Apple Pay, and PayPal.

 Disputes